How Well Do Single-Sex Schools Really Work?

 The History of Single-Sex Education

 The first schools in America were started by the Puritan settlers and were modeled after the schools in England that were familiar to this population.
-According to the website for the American Council for CoEducational Schooling, those early schools were primarily designed for the education of the white, Christian male.
-School was held for nine months, and then boys were given summers off to help their families with farming responsibilities.
-During the summer months, girls were sometimes able to attend school, with classes taught by a female teacher.
+According to the website of the American Council for CoEducational Schooling, those early schools were primarily designed for the education of the white, Christian male.
+The school was held for nine months, and then boys were given summers off to help their families with farming responsibilities.
+During the summer, girls could sometimes attend school, with classes taught by a female teacher.

 Coeducation began to appear in North America during the 1700s and became more prevalent after the Revolutionary War, when the importance of educating women to be responsible, well-informed citizens began to be recognized.
 In 1918, laws had been passed in all states requiring elementary-age students to attend school.
 At that point, nearly all the schools in the United States were coeducational, with the exception of Catholic schools that primarily remained single-sex institutions.